koifmanz/gis-convertor/README.md

 #### Why?

 My father need a tool to pull gis data from pics, convert it (from wgs84 to itm) and save all in a csv file.
 I did not write all the code.
-Big part I found on https://gist.github.com/erans/983821, that I used after i had problems with PIL.
+Parts of the code is from https://gist.github.com/erans/983821.